Shazwazza/UmbracoLinqPadDriver/README.md

 And it will show you the root content

 Since LinqPad supports c# statements, etc.. you could write full scripts and even persist things back to your database

+#Known issues and limitations

+Probably a lot :)